Mosquito bite allergy: Eosinophilic cellulitis

-The diagnosis, which may be difficult to distinguish form other skin disorders, is based on history of mosquito bites and previous or concurrent predisposing diseases, the course taken by the skin lesions, and the pathology of these lesions.
+The diagnosis, which can be challenging to distinguish from other skin disorders, is based on a history of mosquito bites and previous or concurrent predisposing diseases, the course taken by the skin lesions, and the pathology of these lesions.
 Blood eosinophil levels are elevated in about half of these cases.
-The disorder has generally been either untreated or treated with short- or longer-term oral glucocorticoids, topical glucorocoricoids, and/or injections of glucocorticoids into the skin lesions, depending or lesion severity.
+The disorder has generally been either untreated or treated with short- or longer-term oral glucocorticoids, topical glucocorticoids, and/or injections of glucocorticoids into the skin lesions, depending on lesion severity.
 Oral antihistamines are used to alleviate associated itchiness.
 Anti-inflammatory drugs and immunomodulatory agents such as dapsone, hydroxychloroquine, cyclosporine, interferon alfa, tacrolimus, TNF inhibitors, various antifungal agents, and numerous other agents have been used to treat the disorder in case reports but their value in treating the disorder as well as mosquito bite allergies is unclear.
-If a causative disorder triggering or predisposing to the development of eosinophilic cellulites is identified, the best treatment option is to treat this disorder.
-Patients with eosinophilic cellulitis should be followed to determine if their disorder progresses into a more series disease such as the hypereosinophilic syndrome, eosinophilic fasciitis, or the Churg-Strauss syndrome.
+If a causative disorder triggering or predisposing to the development of eosinophilic cellulitis is identified, the best treatment option is to treat this disorder.
+Patients with eosinophilic cellulitis should be followed to determine if their disorder progresses into a more serious disease such as the hypereosinophilic syndrome, eosinophilic fasciitis, or the eosinophilic granulomatosis with polyangiitis.

 Chronic lymphocytic leukemia

-Several case reports have found individuals with chronic lymphocytic leukemia are predisposed to develop severe skin reactions to mosquito and other insect bites.
+Several case reports have found that individuals with chronic lymphocytic leukemia are predisposed to develop severe skin reactions to mosquito and other insect bites.
 However, there are reports that chronic lymphocytic leukemia patients can develop similarly severe skin reactions in the absence of an insect bite history.
 The pathology of the insect bite sites in these cases resembles the findings in lesions of eosinophilic cellulitis in individuals with mosquito bite allergies but the mechanism behind these reactions is unknown.
 There are too few reports to establish treatment recommendations for mosquito bite allergy I chronic lymphocytic leukemia beyond those generally used to treat other types of mosquito bite allergies.

 Mantle cell lymphoma

 In rare cases, mantle cell lymphoma, a subtype of B-cell lymphomas, has been reported in association with mosquito bite allergies.
-In several of these cases, the mosquito bite allergies occurred prior to the diagnosis of mantle cell lymphoma, suggesting that mosquito bite allergies can be a manifestation of early developing, and therefore a harbinger of mantle cell lymphoma.
+In several of these cases, the mosquito bite allergies occurred before the diagnosis of mantle cell lymphoma, suggesting that mosquito bite allergies can be a manifestation of early development, and therefore a harbinger of mantle cell lymphoma.
 While most of these cases have not been associated with EBV infection, some cases of mosquito bite allergies in Asia have been reported to occur in EBV-positive MBL.
-Because of the rarity of these cases, the difference between EBV-negative and EBV-positive mantle cell lymphoma as well as the best treatments for mosquito bite allergies in these two forms of mantle cell lymphoma have not been determined.
+Due to the rarity of these cases, the difference between EBV-negative and EBV-positive mantle cell lymphoma, as well as the best treatments for mosquito bite allergies in these two forms of mantle cell lymphoma, has not been determined.